Updated constraints on the primordial power spectrum at sub-Mpc scales: Discussion

 \section{Discussion}

 We have demonstrated that the formation of UCMHs leads to highly competitive constraints on $\pkr$ down to scales $k\sim10^5$\,kpc.
-Remarkably, these constraints do not depend on interactions between DM and ordinary matter and hence apply to any collision-less and sufficiently cold DM candidate (in particular, these constraints only apply below the scale of free streaming or kinetic decoupling~\cite{Bringmann:2009vf}, $k<k_D$, for DM particles that have been in thermal equilibrium in the early universe).
-We stress that we have followed a very conservative approach by restricting our analysis to objects that have fully collapsed very early, before a redshift of $z_c=1200$.
+Remarkably, these constraints do not depend on interactions between DM and ordinary matter and hence apply to any collision-less and sufficiently cold DM candidate.
+The underlying assumption is thus the same as for the complementary constraints shown in Fig.~\ref{fig:constraints_summary}, namely that no {\it additional} physical processes wash out density perturbations on sub-horizon scales.
+For DM particles that have been in thermal equilibrium in the early universe, e.g., these constraints apply below the scale of free streaming or kinetic decoupling, $k<k_D$, with $k_{D}\sim 10^{5}-10^8\,{\rm Mpc}^{-1}$ for canonical WIMPs~\cite{Bringmann:2009vf}.
+We emphasize that we have followed a very conservative approach by restricting our analysis to objects that have fully collapsed very early, before a redshift of $z_c=1200$.
 Notably, this considerably simplifies the analysis as it largely avoids complications due to potential changes in the inner density profile or tidal disruption affecting the survival probability at later formation times.

 Still, even significantly smaller initial density contrasts than considered here would imply perturbations that enter the non-linear regime well before the onset of standard structure formation.
 While UCMHs forming at $z_c\lesssim1000$ no longer efficiently contribute to the CMB accretion bounds, both wide binary evaporation and the Icarus observation therefore generally lead to significantly stronger limits than what we reported in Fig.~\ref{fig:constraints_summary}.
 Due to the aforementioned effects, however, such more aggressive limits should be considered less robust.
 To a much lesser degree, our constraints are affected by other assumptions about the UCMH properties.
 Taking into account a potential mass growth due to baryonic accretion, in particular, would lead to somewhat stronger bounds, while assuming a shallower profile (as expected for later collapse) would result in slightly weaker constraints.
-For a more detailed discussion of theses aspects, we refer to the \app.
+For a more detailed discussion, we refer to the \app.